 Older homes, even when well-cared for are generally less energy efficient than more recently-built homes and are more likely to have components now known to be unsafe, such as lead pipes, lead paint, and asbestos.
 Nevertheless, the majority of occupied homes in Lafayette County were built before 1940.
-The age of a home is a simplistic measure for the likelihood of problems or repair needs, but it does give a good general rule-of-thumb when assessing the community housing stock.
-As of 2000, of the Town's 158 housing units, 12% were built between 1940 and 1970 and 63% were built before 1939 (Figure 4.3).
+The age of a home is a simplistic measure for the likelihood of problems or repair needs, but as of 2000, of the Town's 118 housing units, 20% were built between 1940 and 1970 and 46% were built before 1939 (Figure 4.3).